Gui-rosales/Gui-rosales/README.md

 # About me :)
 👨‍💻 I'm studying to become a FullStack developer. <br>
 🖥️ I'm passionate about technologies and its possibilities. <br>
-😜 Trying to come up with the next tech disruptive idea. <br>
 🎮 On my free time I play games. <br>
 🎸 Sometimes i play my guitar <br>